Life Architecture

 Relationships, Contribution, and Integration

-“What difference will you make—and how will you live it out?”
+“What difference will you make, and how will you live it out?”

 Typical outputs

-• Personal and shared Contribution Statements
+• Individual and shared Contribution Statements

-• A Fulfillment Blueprint (1–3 year integrated plan)
+• A Fulfillment Blueprint (1–3 year horizon)

 • A focused 90-Day Action Plan